yachnytskyi/starnavi/README.md

 Please make sure the release file is unpacked under a Web-accessible directory.
 You shall see the following files and directories:

 account/
 payments/
 posts/
 starnavi/
 .gitattributes
 .gitignore
 Dockerfile
 docker-compose.yml
 manage.py
-requirements.txt
+requrements.txt

 REQUIREMENTS